UKCloud/documentation/articles/private-cloud/prc-sco.md

 - Purchasing the hardware and network infrastructure based on an agreed specification

-- Arranging a service and maintenance contract for your hardware and authorizing UKCloud as an authorised contact
+- Arranging a service and maintenance contract for your hardware and authorising UKCloud as an authorised contact

 - Managing the performance of your workload and assigning UKCloud as an authorised contact